-In the 2017-18 season, the TSO Chorus is featured on Handel’s Messiah, holiday favorites at the Magic of Christmas, Bernstein’s “Kaddish” Symphony, and Beethoven’s 9th!
+In the 2017-18 season, the TSO Chorus is singing Handel’s Messiah, holiday favorites at the Magic of Christmas, Bernstein’s “Kaddish” Symphony, and Beethoven’s 9th.

 “Choral music has always been a passion of mine.
 I am fortunate to have conducted so many of the world’s top choruses in popular operas.
 Now I’m looking forward to hearing the power of the TSO Chorus, one reason I wanted to do Beethoven’s magnificent Symphony No. 9, ‘Choral,’ in my inaugural season.
 There may be no better way to showcase their talents than the ‘Ode to Joy.’”

 – José Luis Gomez

 “The TSO Chorus showed off a maturity in Beethoven’s 9th Symphony] that puts them in the league of big-deal symphony choirs, the kind that come with accolades like ‘superb,’ ‘stupendous,’ and ‘monumental.’”